-■ Manual Exposure (M)
+Manual Exposure (M)

-Exposure can be altered from the value suggested by the camera by setting both shutter speed and aperture to values other than A. M will appear in the display.
+Exposure can be altered from the value suggested by the camera by rotating the auto mode selector lever to lacktriangle and setting both shutter speed and aperture to values other than $\bf A$. $\bf M$ will appear in the display.

-At settings other than 180X, shutter speed can also be adjusted in increments of 1⁄2 EV by rotating the command dial.

-- The manual exposure display includes an exposure indicator that shows the amount the picture would be under- or over-exposed at current settings. - ▶ For information on the role of the command dial when the camera is used with lenses not equipped with an aperture ring, see "Lenses with No Aperture Rings" (■ 10).
+- ♦ At settings other than 180X, shutter speed can also be adjusted in increments of 1⁄2 EV by rotating the front command dial. - The manual exposure display includes an exposure indicator that shows the amount the picture would be under- or over-exposed at current settings.